jammycakes/lambda-tools/README.md

 Each function contains two sub-sections.

+### The `runtime` parameter

+The `runtime` parameter is optional and defaults to `python3.6`.
+It indicates which language runtime is used by the function.

+  * Note that while you may specify any language supported by AWS, only `python3.6` (the default) is currently fully supported by lambda_tools.
+    Support for other AWS-supported runtimes is planned.

 ### The `build` section

 The `build` section is required.
-It tells ltools where to find the source files for your lambda and how to build it.
+It tells `ltools` where to find the source files for your lambda and how to build it.
 The parameters are as follows:

  * `source` **(Required)**: The folder containing your function's source code.
     This is specified relative to the `aws-lambda.yml` file.